-Description: Provide a description of your talk in 50 words or less.
+Description: Provide a description of your talk in 300 characters (roughly 50 words) or less.
 If accepted, this description will be included in the conference program.

 Narrative: Describe your talk.
 There is no prescribed format for the narrative other than it must have a clear beginning, middle and end.
 There also should be a statement as to what feedback the presenter hopes to get from the audience.
 Ignite Presentations are meant to be intriguing.
 The reviewers will consider this in their review of your narrative, so be creative!